 Once you’ve got all these elements down, you can leave everyone on a cliff-hanger so irresistible they have to stop whatever they’re doing and find out more.
 You want to intrigue them by leaving the ending of your marketing open for them to do their own research for themselves, and possibly turn into a loyal customer…

-If you’re still not sure how to tell execute brand storytelling, get in contact with us at blazon and we can help you tell it.
+If you’re still not sure how to tell execute startup storytelling, get in contact with us at blazon and we can help you tell it.